 My research background is reproductive biology and I teach courses in cell biology, physiology and reproduction.
 I have been a faculty member in Biology since 2006, and a Lecturer since 2011.
 I am particularly interested in issues relating to the undergraduate experience and quality of life for teaching faculty.

-I am on the FAUW Board, chair of the Lecturers Committee and involved in many activities related to teaching and student support.
+I am also past chair of the Lecturers Committee and involved in many activities related to teaching and student support.
 I can often be found at the Grad House sampling their wonderful craft beers, or running on the streets and paths of Waterloo.
 My hope is that the latter offsets the former!

 I'm from the Department of Electrical and Computer Engineering and enjoy research in algorithms for signal processing.
 My favourite undergraduate teaching is first-year computer programming for biomedical engineering.
 I’m also preparing a new graduate course in statistics for biomedical engineering to launch in May 2017.